MeqdadDev/solid-principles/python/README.md

 Verifying code: 543219876.
 ```

-Uncle Clean:

-Good job Mohammad, you're doing great, also you can do more work to optimize this code such as creating a special method for changing the status of order and more.
-But this is fine for now.
+Uncle Clean: Great job, Mohammad!
+You're doing well.
+There is still room for optimization, such as creating a specific method for changing the order status, but for now, this is sufficient.

 [For more details about SRP, take a look on Uncle Bob's blog from [here](https://blog.cleancoder.com/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html)]